guptapiyush16/Junk-File-Organizer/README.md

 The script will organize files into categorized folders automatically.

-**Before and After

-Before Running the Script:
-/Before.png

-After Running the Script:
-/After.png

 **Contributing

 Feel free to contribute by forking the repository and submitting pull requests.
 Suggestions and bug reports are welcome!